open5e/open5e/content/srd/feats.md

 ### Grappler

-> *Prerequisite: Strength 13 or higher*
+*Prerequisite: Strength 13 or higher*

-You’ve developed the skills necessary to hold your own in close-­‐‑quarters grappling.
+You’ve developed the skills necessary to hold your own in close-­quarters grappling.
 You gain the following benefits:

--   You have advantage on attack rolls against a creature you
+- You have advantage on attack rolls against a creature you are grappling.
-    > are grappling.

 -   You can use your action to try to pin a creature grappled by you.
-To
-    > do so, make another grapple check.
-If you succeed, you and the
-    > creature are both restrained until the grapple ends.
+To do so, make another grapple check.
+If you succeed, you and the creature are both restrained until the grapple ends.